tmakatos/qemu/docs/devel/vfio-user.rst

 Protocol Specification
 ======================
-To distinguish from the base VFIO symbols, all VFIO-over-socket symbols are prefixed with vfio_user or VFIO_USER.
+To distinguish from the base VFIO symbols, all vfio-user symbols are prefixed with vfio_user or VFIO_USER.
 In revision 0.1, all data is in the little-endian format, although this may be relaxed in future revision in cases where the client and server are both big-endian.
 The messages are formatted